Feeding your baby

 Support with feeding after you leave hospital

-If you live in Lambeth and Southwark, we run a breast feeding drop-in group every day except Wednesdays.
-These are held in different parts of the boroughs.
+If you live in Lambeth and Southwark, we run breast feeding drop-in groups.

 Please email [email protected] for more information.